 Because the Midwives’ brew also has various dangerous side effects, I would like to point out in advance that you should never drink it without supervision from your provider.

 Depending on an evaluation before induction, different options will be available.
 The Midwives’ brew is a relatively natural form of induction.
 It is given in many hospitals as the first measure.
-In case it doesn’t work, other options for hospital inductions will be the contraction drip or induction with tablets or gel follow.
+If it doesn’t work, other options for hospital inductions will be the contraction drip, or induction with tablets or gel follow.

-Don’t try this induction method before the completion of pregnancy.
+Again, please don’t try this induction method before the completion of pregnancy.
 Your child might need these few extra days in your womb.
 Always have your baby in mind first.
-After all, usually, the little ones know best when it is delivery time.
+After all, the little ones usually know best when it is time for delivery.

 Disclosure: MyMommyHeart is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com